dch42/osx-setup/README.md

 Packages and configuration settings are personal preferences, feel free to fork and modify as applicable.

-Written with High Sierra in mind, but most of the script will probably work with other releases as well.
+Written with High Sierra in mind, but most of the script will probably work with other releases as well (no guarantee).

 ## Usage
 Clone the repo and change to project directory: